CHAPTERS 49-51

 CHAPTER FIFTY—CHANGED

-The outside of the building didn’t look much better, and Richard held his breath as they followed Ganymede and Kaczmarek through a back door and up a narrow stairwell, landing on an old wooden hallway that seemed sturdy, at least.
-They went to a large meeting room on one side of the hallway to start setting up for planning, but Richard and Sue were starting to feel the strain of everything that had happened that night, and Ganymede suggested they rest and pick things up the next morning.
+The outside of their destination wasn’t any more reassuring, and Richard held his breath as they followed Ganymede and Kaczmarek through a back door and up a narrow stairwell, landing on an old linoleum hallway that seemed sturdy, at least.
+They went to a large meeting room to start setting up for planning, but Richard and Su were starting to feel the strain of everything that had happened that night.
+Ganymede suggested they rest and pick things up the next morning.

-Ganymede directed them to a room on the other side of the hallway, in which they found a couple couches around a central coffee table, and a mini fridge in the corner.
-Sesame plugged himself into an outlet, and Richard and Sue made up a bed on a pullout couch with clean sheets and pillows from a nearby closet.
+Ganymede directed them to a different room, in which they found a couple couches around a central coffee table, and a mini fridge in the corner.
+Sesame plugged himself into an outlet, and Richard and Su made up a bed on a pullout couch with clean sheets and pillows from a nearby closet.
 Ganymede had said they were clean, anyway.
 They just had to take his word for it.

-Richard lay still in the dark, listening to the soft rumble of voices across the way as the rebels regrouped, and prepared to sign off for the night as well.
-Footsteps creaked down the hallway, and the foreboding sound of sirens wailed in the distance.
+Richard lay still in the dark, listening to the soft rumble of voices across the hallway as the rebels regrouped, and prepared to sign off for the night as well.
+Footsteps filtered past their door, and the foreboding din of sirens wailed in the distance.

 Richard closed his eyes, breathing a shaky sigh.
-Sue lay her head against his shoulder.
+Su lay her head against his shoulder.

 “Don’t worry,” Sesame said quietly from where he sat hooked up to the electrical outlet.
 “I’ll stay awake and keep watch.”